-Currently, steam reforming of methane (natural gas) accounts for about 95% of the hydrogen produced in the United States.
-Almost all of the approximately 9 million tons of hydrogen produced here each year are used for refining petroleum, treating metals, producing fertilizer, and processing foods.
+Currently, steam reforming of methane (natural gas) accounts for the majority of the hydrogen produced in the United States.
+Almost all of the hydrogen produced here each year is used for refining petroleum, treating metals, producing fertilizer, and processing foods.
 Hydrogen has been used for space flight since the 1950s.
 Learn more about hydrogen and fuel cells from the National Aeronautics and Space Administration.

-Learn more about hydrogen and fuel cells from the Fuel Cell Technologies Program.
+Learn more about hydrogen and fuel cells from the Fuel Cell Technologies Office.

 Hydrogen as an Alternative Fuel

 Hydrogen is considered an alternative fuel under the Energy Policy Act of 1992.
-The interest in hydrogen as an alternative transportation fuel stems from its clean-burning qualities, its potential for domestic production, and the fuel cell vehicle's potential for high efficiency—it's two to three times more efficient than a gasoline vehicle.
+The interest in hydrogen as an alternative transportation fuel stems from its ability to power fuel cells in zero-emission electric vehicles, its potential for domestic production, and the fuel cell vehicle's potential for high efficiency—it's two to three times more efficient than an internal combustion engine.
 Learn more about fuel cells.

 The energy in 2.2 pounds (1 kilogram) of hydrogen gas is about the same as the energy in 1 gallon of gasoline.
 Because hydrogen has a low volumetric energy density, it is important for a fuel cell vehicle to store enough fuel onboard to have a driving range comparable to conventional vehicles.
 Some hydrogen storage technologies are available and undergoing more research and demonstration.
-These technologies include compressing gaseous hydrogen in high-pressure tanks at up to 10,000 pounds per square inch and cooling liquid hydrogen cryogenically to -423°F (-253°C) in insulated tanks.
-Other storage technologies are under development, including bonding hydrogen chemically with a material such as metal hydride.
+These technologies include compressing gaseous hydrogen in high-pressure tanks at up to 10,000 pounds per square inch.
+Other storage technologies are under development, including bonding hydrogen chemically with a material such as metal hydride, or low temperature sorbent materials.
 Learn more about hydrogen storage.